FunnelKit

 click on automations to send customnew WordPress user registration email

-We are not going to use any new user registration email template, rather build one from scratch.
-So, click on the Start From Scratch option.
+We are not going to use any new user registration automation recipe; rather, we will build one from scratch.
+So, click on the "Start From Scratch" option, provide a name, and click on Create.

-Now click on Select Trigger to choose an event and under the WordPress menu select User Created and then click on Done.
+Now, click on Select an Event to choose an event, and under the WordPress menu, select "User Created", and then click on Done.

 🔔 Note: A trigger is an event after the completion of which an action will take place.
 The User Created trigger represents the event of new registration on a WordPress site.

-Step 2: Set the send email action
+Step 3: Set a send email action for new registration

 Add Action to Send Email

-Now choose the Send Email option in the Messaging section and click on Done.
+Now choose the ‘Send Email’ option in the Messaging section and click on Done.

 Choose Send Email Action